guilhermeestrela/neighborhood-app/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Service worker
+This project uses service worker built with Create React App.
+If you want to run the application in production mode, you show to:

+* install serve from node `npm install serve -g`
+* build the application on production mode `npm run build`
+* start the server with `serve -s build`